openmsr/are/README.md

 ARE simulations:
 ```

-enter a number to start the associated simulation or quit the prompt.
+enter a number to start the associated simulation or quit the prompt

 ## results